ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 su_CDCACMRegisterStateChangeNotify()

-Allows you to connect to USB to Ethernet adapters that use the ASIX 88772 chip.
+Allows connecting USB-to-Ethernet adapters that use the ASIX 88772 chip.
 A TCP/IP stack such as smxNS is also required.

 su_NetGetNodeID(port, pData)